2 Weeks in France: 3 itineraries

 If you need further convincing to visit the city of love, then prepare to be amazed.
 For art enthusiasts, you’ll find one of the most famous paintings in the world here, in the Louvre Museum, it’s Mona Lisa by Leonardo da Vinci.

 It also has an underground city called The Catacombs, and if you love taking long walks or going for a run and exploring nature, then you’re in for a treat because they have 450 parks and gardens.
-If you’re going to spend two weeks in France, you can allot 3 days in Paris and then spend the rest doing day trips around the city.

 The capital can be an expensive city to explore, but there are many free things you can do in Paris. this includes visiting artworks and historical sites, all at no cost.